KSII

-KSII (93.1 FM, "93.1 KISS-FM") is a radio station that serves the El Paso, Texas, area with hot adult contemporary music.
+KSII (93.1 FM) is a radio station that serves the El Paso, Texas, area with hot adult contemporary music known as 93.1 KISS-FM.
 It is under ownership of Townsquare Media.
 Its studios are located on North Mesa Street in northwest El Paso and its transmitter is located in the Franklin Mountains.

 History

 93.1 MHz was the original KAMA-FM, licensed in 1976 to the owners of KAMA at 1060 kHz.
 In 1982, the FM station separated from KAMA and changed its calls to KAMZ, with the KSII callsign instituted in 1985.

 By 2011, KSII reduced the rhythmic contemporary lean, and began acting much like an adult contemporary radio station, but still continues to report as hot adult contemporary per Mediabase & Nielsen BDS.

 As of April 16, 2015 the On-Air Talent Lineup is as follows: